Great Folktales for Kids: India and around the world

 The indigenous people of the Americas have their share of folktales that are symbolic of nature, people, unknown forces and the human relationship with nature.

-Fun activities using folk tales:
+Fun activities for kids using folktales:

 Word Detective: